+Youth Housing

-Youth Housing Yellow Shawl Youth Mentorship Housing Program
+Yellow Shawl Youth Mentorship Housing Program

 Yellow Shawl is an Indigenous-led youth housing initiative designed to support youth 16-21 years of age who would benefit from a safe and supportive independent living program.
-Gender specific homes are supported by a live-in mentor and youth support helper.
+Gender specific homes are support helper.
 This innovative program nurtures youth and helps them to set and achieve short and long-term holistic goals for their personal and professional development, education, training and/or employment and experiential life skills program.
 Yellow Shawl operates a total of five homes for six males and nine females who are low to medium risk youth, are in school, training or employed, and are committed to building on their independent living skills.
 Each resident has a self-contained bedroom and is required to share all other communal spaces and participate in the independent living program.